Hierarchical cell structure (telecommunications)

 For telephone services to mobile phones, Hierarchical cell structure ("HCS") used in mobile telecommunication means the splitting of cells.
 This type of cell structure allows the network to effectively use the geographical area and serve an increasing population.

+Mechanism

 The large cell (called a "macro cell") is rearranged to include small cells in it called micro and pico cells.
 The cricket stadium/exhibition ground can be a micro cell and a multi storied building can be a pico cell within the large cell.
 The micro/pico cell is allocated the radio spectrum to serve the increased population.
 The User Equipments (UEs) going out of the pico/micro cells are allowed to reselect the larger cell.